Sorry, you need to enable JavaScript to visit this website.

 Revisions/Updates

-As of now, no revisions or updates have been made to the National Youth Strategy 2023–2027.
-The strategy remains in its original, officially adopted form.
-However, in line with good governance practices and to ensure relevance and responsiveness to emerging youth needs, future updates may be considered if necessary.
+As of February 2026, no formal revisions have been made to the National Youth Strategy 2023–2027.
+The Strategy remains in force in its originally adopted form.